How to Pack Dishes for Moving to Keep Them Safe

 Begin the packing process by placing your first two dishes in the box on the side.
-This step is where the most common mistake happens.
+Unfortunately, this step is where the most common mistake happens.
 When you pack dinnerware flat in a box, it increases the risk of damage.

 When plates and dishes are on their side, they can sustain significantly more pressure than items lying flat on the bottom.

 Continue to place the dinnerware in the box until the container is tightly packed.
 You can put more newsprint or packing paper wads on top to create more cushioning and security.
-Towels or linens are another appropriate option to use if there are more significant gaps to fill.
+Towels or linens are other appropriate options if there are more significant gaps to fill.

-Once the box is tightly packed and secure, close the container with robust packing tape.
+Close the container with robust packing tape once the box is tightly packed and secure.
 Do not use only one layer because the weight of the package can cause the adhesive to disengage.

 You want the top of the box to look like the reinforced bottom.

 It would be best to remember to mark the box as fragile.
-A best practice for moving is to list the items on the outside of the container and where it should go once you arrive at your new home.
+A best practice for moving is to list the items outside of the container and where they should go once you arrive at your new home.